rdwinter2/standards/Contributing.md

       - we require feedback from at least 3 of the dependent owners prior to merging (or all of the dependent owners if there are fewer than 3).
-The goals here are to a: minimize surprise by people dependent on a chance; b: minimize the number of changes in both short term and long term in shared artifacts as the cost long term of mistakes here is high.
+The goals here are to a: minimize surprise by people dependent on a change; b: minimize the number of changes in both short term and long term in shared artifacts as the cost long term of mistakes here is high.